Pros and Cons of Moving to Italy

-Finding a job in Italy isn’t as easy as it once was, regardless of whether you’re an EU citizen or not.
+Finding a job in Italy isn’t as easy as it once was, regardless of whether a new arrival is an EU citizen or not.

 - CON: High unemployment

 Italy’s economy has seen better days.
 Every year, thousands of university students graduate with no job prospects.
-To be safe, it’s a good idea to secure a job in Italy before you move away from home.
+To be safe, it’s a good idea for expats to secure a job in Italy before they move away from home.
 Even the traditional expat hospitality jobs are in short supply now.

 Healthcare in Italy

-The chances of finding employment might be slim, but you can rest assured that you’re in good hands when it comes to the Italian healthcare.
+The chances of finding employment might be slim, but Italian healthcare is excellent and affordable.

 + PRO: Great healthcare

 Healthcare in Italy is an unheralded success story.
-The country's public hospitals are extremely good and you can easily get access to doctors, specialists and dentists in even the most rural areas.
-And the best part?
-It's free, or ridiculously cheap, for EU citizens.
+The country's public hospitals are extremely good and expats can easily get access to doctors, specialists and dentists in even the most rural areas.